 For some of us, this thought was too much to bear.
 Chichester is a city of culture boasting national gems like the Festival Theatre and Pallant House Gallery, not to mention the vibrant cultural life associated with the Cathedral.
 It could not be allowed to happen.
 Something had to be done – and so it was that at a public meeting held in the Council Chamber that the Festival of Chichester came into being as the natural successor to the late, lamented Festivities.

 With the active support of the Chichester Observer, the Cathedral authorities, the city council, the library service and local arts organisations, a voluntary committee set about filling the gap.
-Serving on this founding committee were Anne Scicluna, the current city mayor, Dr Anthony Cane, chancellor of the cathedral, Phil Hewitt, the chairman, the arts editor of the Observer, Felicity Masters from WSCC library service, Roger Redfarn, a theatre director, Helen Watt from Johnson Press and Barry Smith, director of Chichester Poetry, as festival co-ordinator.
+Serving on this founding committee were Anne Scicluna, then the current city mayor, Dr Anthony Cane, chancellor of the cathedral, Phil Hewitt, the chairman, the arts editor of the Observer, Felicity Masters from WSCC library service, Roger Redfarn, a theatre director, Helen Watt from Johnson Press and Barry Smith, director of Chichester Poetry, as festival co-ordinator.

 A flood of entries for that first 2013 festival ensured there would be continuity and no missing summer, no empty year in the Chichester festival calendar.
 We even had star names with former poet laureate Sir Andrew Motion, the brilliant Hanover Band and legendary pop icon Geno Washington.
 It was a bit of a miracle really as the first festival was launched and run entirely on goodwill.